During the Office 365 honeymoon period, you may not see the need for Office 365 solutions that enhance your cloud experience.

 However, in helping clients with their needs for Office 365 solutions, it became apparent to us that most organizations struggle to migrate their public folders into Office 365.

 While some of the folders may archive into HubStor, most of the public folder hierarchy needs to migrate.
-Unfortunately, public folder migration is not an easy task, and most vendor offerings require sizable professional services to run their software successfully.
+Unfortunately, public folder migration is not an easy task, and most vendor offerings require sizeable professional services to run their software successfully.

 Earlier this year, the founders of HubStor co-founded a company called ExchangeSavvy.
 The flagship product of ExchangeSavvy offers a slick software solution to migrate public folders to Office 365.
 In four easy steps without downtime, public folders migrate to O365 without scripts, stress, or armies of support experts.